 With a solid marketing strategy, your efforts on the platform can be very rewarding.
 TikTok is unlike any other social media network – you’ll hear this often.
 If not done correctly, your marketing efforts and your dreams could soon crumble into dust.

 You’ll find a ton of content on how to use the platform, tips to grow your brand on TikTok, etc. on the internet.
 Today, we shall discuss the five TikTok marketing mistakes that you need to avoid.

 1. Promoting to the wrong target audience

 Peer pressure is something we all have experienced.
 It is a common phenomenon during our school and college days.
 Do not fall into the trap again and pursue a course because others are doing.

 Yes, TikTok is revolutionizing social media and its user base is growing by leaps and bounds.
 Popularity is no reason to use TikTok marketing, particularly, when your target audience makes up just a small percentage of the TikTok user base.

-If your product caters to the needs of demography that is the smallest in the platform, then your time and money are wasted.
+If your product caters to the needs of a demography that is the smallest on the platform, then your time and money are wasted.
 Before you leap into the young world of TikTok, you need to find out whether the social media platform is right for your brand or not.